 More confident – The fact that travelling alone builds confidence is quite obvious.
 You’re out there on your own.
 You travel to new places, find your way around big cities and talk to strangers.
 Meeting new people and getting tons of new impressions, will make you feel like a travel pro.
 You soon realize that you can achieve anything in life if you put your mind to it.

-Less materialistic – On the road, you start to realize how little you actually need to be happy.
+Less materialistic – On the road, you start to realize how little you need to be happy.
 You start to notice all the waste going on around you.
 People buy things they don’t need.
 You might become more interested in the environment.
 Looking back, this was my biggest impact in my early travel years.

 When travelling alone in third world countries it hits you even harder.
 You see the poor who have nothing and try to survive.

 Calmer – travelling alone can be very stressful if you let it.
 There will be times when you feel like crying out loud and you feel the anger cowl up inside you.
 It won’t last.
 You will be able to put a grip to it and relax.
-These situations will help you become a calmer, and so much more easy going person.
+These situations will help you become a calmer, and so much more easygoing person.
 You will learn how to think and make decisions under pressure, without freaking out.
 Travelling alone will teach you that there is no need for stress in any situation.

 Smarter – That’s no surprise.
-As you experience different lifestyles, learn about people, history, culture and facts about foreign places you will become smarter than your school buddy who never made it out of the province.
+As you experience different lifestyles, and learn about people, history, culture and facts about foreign places you will become smarter than your school buddy who never made it out of the province.
 You will be more interesting to talk to and show lots more common sense.
-You will learn to deal with any situation, maybe understand or speak new languages, know how to navigate and multitask.
+You will learn to deal with any situation, maybe understand or speak new languages, and know how to navigate and multitask.

 When you travel you see the world as a brighter place.
-It teaches you to be happy with yourself and life around you.
+It teaches you to be happy with yourself and the life around you.

 It doesn’t matter where I am or whom I meet, I usually start talking to people around me.
-If you do this, you learn how to ask questions and you find out all sorts of thing about the people you meet.
+If you do this, you learn how to ask questions and you find out all sorts of things about the people you meet.

 Healthier – Once you catch the adventure travel bug, you will never be the same again.
 Maybe your adventure spirit will take you to the top of a mountain peak and what you experience will take your breath away.
 Once you start you want more, hiking kind of does this to you.
 And you are getting fit doing this.
 Fitness goes with adventure travel.
 You want to be active and not miss out on the beauty out there.